jeffwright13/count-timer/README.md

 `$ python count_timer/demo_async.py`

-Once launched, you will be prompted to enter for a duration (the count-down timer expiration value).
-The timer will begin counting down; it may be paused by pressing any key other than "Q" or "q."
-Press any key again, and the count-down will resume.
-Pressing "Q" or "q" will cause the timer to quit.
+Once launched, the demo will prompt you to enter a duration (the count-down timer expiration value).
+The timer will begin counting down on the terminal.
+The time will transition to yellow when there is <10 sec before expiration, and red when there are <5 sec.

+Pressing "q" will cause the timer to quit.

+Pressing "r" will cause the timer to restart at the original duration.

+The timer may be paused/resumed by pressing the space bar.

 ## API